ratta2ii/movie-project/README.md

 </center>

 # Project Description

 _Movie Ratings App is a client-side application that uses a Firebase database for client-side queries.
-The application is built using JavaScript with the React library, and Material UI for design._
+The application is built using HTML, JavaScript with the React library, and Material UI and CSS for design._

- _The application also takes advantage of an API (omdbapi.com), allowing a user to search for movies according to different specifications.
-This particular application searches for movies by title name for the first request, and by ID at an additional endpoint for the second request.
-When the API first returns a list of movies, a user can then select a single movie, at which point the selected movies ID is targeted and used to make the second request to retrieve all of the details for that specific movie._
+ _The application also takes advantage of an API (omdbapi.com), which retrieves a list of movies according to different search specifications.
+This particular application searches for movies using the title name for one request, and by targeting the selected movies ID to make an additional request at a second endpoint._

- _I also implemented both upvote and downvote functionality for each selected movie, which allows each user to add their own rating.
-A user can choose only one rating per session (since there is no authentication), however, a user can deselect their current vote and vote again.
+ _I also implemented both upvote and downvote functionality for each of the selected movies.
+This allows each user to add their own rating.
+The user can choose only one rating per session (since there is no authentication), however, a user can deselect their current vote and vote again.
 Votes are then stored in a database and saved in accordance with their ID.
-Each time a movie is selected, the database is queried in order to retrieve any previous upvotes and downvotes._
+Each time a movie is selected, the database is queried in order to retrieve any previous upvotes and downvotes that may be previously stored in the database._

- _I also chose to use several additional technologies to build an application that would be both scalable and what I believe would be more in line with a larger application.
-For example, instead of drilling props to child components, since it is a relatively small application, I chose to use Redux for global state management as a way to demonstrate additional skills.
-For this same reason, I also chose to a couple different reducers along with a root reducer.
-I also used action creators, action types, constants, added middleware and a middleware logger, and structured the application in a way that would be easily scalable for additional functionality._
+ _I also chose to use several additional technologies that would be more in line with industry standards for a larger application.
+For example, since it is a relatively small application, I could have just drilled props to child components, but instead chose to use Redux for global state management.
+I also used a couple different reducers along with a root reducer, action creators, action types, constants, added middleware and a middleware logger, and structured the application in a way that would be more easily scalable for additional functionality._

 # Setup

 #### View at [Movie Night App Live](https://ratta2ii.github.io/movie-ratings-app/#/) or follow the setup instructions below.
-(Note: If you choose to clone the repo, you will need to get an api key first from )

 #### (Application Start Up Instructions)

     STEP #1:

-    IMPORTANT: In order for the API's and the database to work, you will have to follow all 3 steps.
+    IMPORTANT: In order for the API, database and application to all work correctly, you will have to follow all 3 steps.

     1. Clone repo (https://github.com/ratta2ii/movie-ratings-app.git)